Nusoli/We.Scala/README.md

 https://www.valtech.fr/

 This is an AEM 6.2 sample implementation for Scala developpement in AEM.
-The project in based on the we.retail implementation from Adobe.
+The project is based on the we.retail implementation from Adobe.

 ## Modules